WhereSoftwareGoesToDie/ceilometer-publisher-zeromq/README.md

 1. Install from source.
     ```
-    git clone git@github.com:anchor/ceilometer-publisher-rabbitmq.git
+    git clone git@github.com:anchor/ceilometer-publisher-zeromq.git
-    cd ceilometer-publisher-rabbitmq
+    cd ceilometer-publisher-zeromq
     python setup.py install
     ```

-2. Add *rabbitmq://* to the publishers in your `pipeline.yaml`.
+2. Add *zeromq://* to the publishers in your `pipeline.yaml`.
    (This is by default in `/etc/ceilometer/`)

    Example `pipeline.yaml`: